Your Guide to the Best Tahquamenon Falls Camping Options + Winter Camping Tips

 Newberry Campground

-The Newberry Campground is located in the heart of Newberry Michigan and is known locally as the “Gateway to Tahquamenon Falls.”
+The Newberry Campground in the heart of Newberry Michigan, is known locally as the “Gateway to Tahquamenon Falls.”

 This modern campground is just a short 40-minute drive from the entrance of Tahquamenon Falls State Park, making it an ideal place to stay if you want to visit the falls and enjoy all that the Upper Peninsula has to offer.